rroethof/roethof.net/content/posts/2025/10/the-systemic-trap-when-corporate-pressure-turns-deadly/index.md

 > If you’re experiencing signs of burnout or are in severe distress:
 >
-> - Immediate medical emergency (chest pain, fainting, difficulty breathing or loss of consciousness): call emergency services now — in the Netherlands dial 112.
+> - Immediate medical emergency (chest pain, fainting, difficulty breathing or loss of consciousness): call emergency services now.
+In the Netherlands dial 112.
 > - Mental-health crisis or risk of self-harm: in the Netherlands call 113 (0800‑0113) or visit https://113.nl.
 If you are outside the Netherlands, contact your local suicide-prevention or crisis line or your emergency services.
 > - For non-urgent support: contact your GP (huisarts) or your occupational health service (bedrijfsarts).
 They can advise on next steps, referrals, and workplace reintegration plans.
 > - Unsure where to start?
 Your GP is a good first contact; occupational health can also liaise with your employer.